gkpiccoli/agendaPython/README.md

 Fazer um pull request.

 - 📃 Licença
 Este projeto está sob a licença MIT.
-Consulte o arquivo LICENSE para mais detalhes.